digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   [*Available in version ≥ 1.13*]

-* ``SHIFT_RIGHT_BIGNUMERIC : 'Int64' → 'BigNumeric' → 'Int64'``
+* ``SHIFT_RIGHT_BIGNUMERIC : 'Int64' → 'BigNumeric' → 'BigNumeric'``

-  Multiply the second argument by 10 to the power of the first argument.
+  Multiply the second argument by 10 to the negative power of the first argument.
 Throws an ``ArithmeticError`` in case the result cannot be represented without loss of precision.